 All things being equal, those words and their implications are simple enough.
 I like simple.
 However, reality dictates “all things” are anything but equal.
 While inclusivity goals are relatively straight forward, often practicality is a bit more complicated.

 “I’m a Johnny Taylor.
-I’m a disabled web worker.
-And it’s my job to keep web accessibility non-elite!”
+But one of many.
+I’m a disabled web worker, and it’s my job to keep web accessibility non-elite!”

 But let’s unpack a bit of the language I chose to use to describe myself previously.
 What the hell is a web worker?
 Well essentially it’s a person who works on the web.Truth be told, I don’t really consider myself a web designer – as far as the typical definition of the calling goes – yet at the same time, I’m not a typically abled web developer either.
 However, the self-designation of web worker serves as a quote/ unquote “stop-gap” between web designer and web developer quite neatly (I think).
 In the sense I go between these two roles frequently enough, performing loads of various tasks, to (happily) avoid being considered either.